by Dr. Rudy Cerullo II, ThD, PhD

 But I am right!

 In the Kingdom of God, our Father does not judge relational conflicts like judges who sit behind high desks with gavels—basing their judgments on equity, fairness and proof of who did what and when.
-God judges our hearts’ intents, our secret thoughts and our responses to being mistreated.
+God judges our hearts’ motives and intents, our secret thoughts and our responses to being mistreated.
 Period.

 Lord, is this You?